Places – Besides Your Bathroom – Where Tadelakt Looks Amazing

 For a truly authentic Moroccan look, take your influence from the ancient riads of Marrakech.
 Interior and exterior walls have been plastered in this natural, polished finish for centuries in North Africa.

-Tadelakt is a beautiful, practical and incredibly durable lime based plaster that can be used in kitchens, bathrooms and living areas to create a seamless, elegant and minimalist feature to your walls, ceilings and floors.
+Tadelakt is a beautiful, practical and incredibly durable lime based plaster that can be used in kitchens, bathrooms and living areas to create a seamless, elegant and minimalist feature to your walls and ceilings.

 Which Buildings Typify Moroccan Design?